 Failure to follow this policy can result in disciplinary action as provided in the Employee Staff Handbook, Student Worker Employment Guide, and Faculty Handbook.
 Disciplinary action for not following this policy may include termination, as provided in the applicable handbook or employment guide.

 Exceptions to this policy will be handled on a case-by-case basis and reviewed and approved by the University Information Security Office.
+ITS is available to advise and support faculty that have questions regarding the proper use of technology.

 In emergency cases, actions may be taken by the Incident Response Team in accordance with the procedures in the ITS Incident Response Handbook.
 These actions may include rendering systems inaccessible.

-Server – a software program, or the computer on which that program runs, that provides a service to client software running on the same computer or other computers on a network
+Server – a software program, or the computer on which that program runs, that provides a service to client software running on the same computer or other computers on a network.